dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

 ### Background

 This report from Fed Small Business describes data, collected by the Small Business Credit Survey in 2021, on small business <ins>nonemployer</ins> firms (i.e., firms with no employees other than the owner).
+It highlights the financial and operational challenges that business owners experienced.

 > &rarr; **A note on "smaller" v. "larger" nonemployer firms:** "Smaller" firms are those reporting <$100,000 in annual revenues; "larger" firms are those reporting &ge;$100,000 in annual revenues.
 >